-Inuit traditions are a repository of Inuit culture and a primary expression of Inuit identity.
-The theme for the 2016 Inuit Studies Conference invites Elders, knowledge-bearers, researchers, artists, policy-makers, students and others to engage in conversations about the many ways in which traditions shape understanding, while registering social and cultural change.
+Inuit Traditions are a repository of Inuit culture, a primary expression of Inuit identity.
+Around this theme, the 2016 Inuit Studies Conference is bringing together Elders, knowledge-bearers, researchers, artists, policy-makers, students and others to engage in conversations about the many and diverse ways in which traditions shape understanding, while registering social and cultural change.

 Co-hosted by Memorial University of Newfoundland and the Nunatsiavut Government, the conference will take place in St. John’s, Newfoundland and Labrador from October 7th-10th, 2016.
 “Inuit Traditions” has assembled a program of over two hundred presentations, panel discussions, and demonstrations that explore a wide range of disciplines including: education, housing, health, language, archaeology, the creative arts, the environment, public policy and many more.
 Distinctively Inuit perspectives will thread through these discussions on community knowledge, language & cultural expression, relationships with the land, intergenerational transmission, technology and change, and community health and well-being.
 A detailed preliminary Conference Program is available, however, we encourage you to check the website regularly for program updates as the conference approaches.

 Our keynote speakers will set the tone for conversations between traditional knowledge and scholarly research.
 They include Natan Obed (Nunatsiavut), President of the Inuit Tapiriit Kanatami; Mary Simon (Nunavik), educator and diplomat; Natalia Radunovich (Chukotka), linguist and folklorist; Joar Nango (Samiland), architect; Tanya Tagaq (Nunavut), performance artist; and Mataalii Okalik (Nunatvut), President of National Inuit Youth Council.